Mikastiv/NesOxyde/README.md

 SyncMode:

 - -A (default) - Audio sync.
 The emulation is synced with the audio sample rate (44100Hz).
-Can cause frame tear.
+Can cause frame lag.
 - -V - Video sync.
 The emulation is synced with the video refresh rate of 60fps.
 Can cause audio pops and cracks.

 ## Screenshots